|

 Additionally, there are various opportunities for collaboration within emerging trends in the Chinese toy market such as designer toys.
 According to a recent report by Euromonitor International, this subcategory of collectible toys has gained popularity among young adults in China seeking unique products that reflect their personalities and interests.

-Localization: the Lego Case Study
+Localization: The Lego Case Study

 Lego has been in China for a really long time (1993) and has encountered many challenges, the main one being to compete against counterfeit selling at a much cheaper price.
 Not only does Lego work on its reputation in the country: safety first but also focused on offering China a fully localized experience and product line.